 - Hangouts enjoyed by 19th-century hipsters

 - The bars and restaurants that were the stomping grounds of Ernest Hemingway, e.e. cummings, Tennessee Williams, Jackson Pollock, Billie Holiday, Edna St. Vincent Millay, and other artists

 - The saucy Italian-immigrant streets of Fiorello LaGuardia’s childhood

 - A fruity remnant of a building said to have been owned by Aaron Burr

 - A century-old coffee shop (and no, it doesn’t have Wi-Fi)

 You’ll also be challenged to take creative Team Photos to document your food stops.
-And this is all just a taste of the fun you’ll have?
+And this is all just a taste of the fun you’ll have!
 (See what we did there?)